abhisheksachdeva/abhisheksachdeva.github.io/_posts/2020-11-02-work-from-home-and-house-wives.md

 A few cents:
 - Feeling of being independent, pride.
-- Share family's financial responibilies and delegate some household responsibilities to their partners.
+- Share family's financial responsibilities and delegate some household responsibilities to their partners.
 Household work isn't easy either, everyone should have an option to see both sides.
 - It helps the economy.